Marine conservation zone

-Living Coasts, as part of the Whitley Wildlife Conservation Trust, has the strapline ‘a world rich in wildlife and wild places’.
-This very much includes the marine environment, and Living Coasts, as part of the Whitley Wildlife Conservation Trust, is the voice for coastal wildlife.
+Living Coasts, as part of the Whitley Wildlife Conservation Trust, has the vision ‘a world rich in wildlife and wild places’.
+This very much includes the marine environment, and Living Coasts is the Trust’s voice for coastal wildlife.

-- The weird and wonderful creatures that can be found under the waves
+- The biodiversity of the seas, the weird and wonderful creatures that can be found under the waves especially locally

 - The need to conserve our seas

-Living Coasts campaigned with the Marine Conservation Society, and many other non-government organisations, for a network of Marine Conservation Zones.
-127 sites were recommended and 27 designated.
+The Torbay MCZ was designated in 2013 but Living Coasts continues to campaign with the Marine Conservation Society, and many other organisations, for the network of Marine Conservation Zones around the country.

 Torbay's Marine Conservation Zone

-We are pleased to have the Marine Conservation Zone (MCZ) in Torbay and to work with the many organisations to maintain this.
-They include:
+We are pleased to have the Marine Conservation Zone (MCZ) in Torbay and to collaborate with many other organisations to make it work for wildlife and people.